SpaDA: A Spatial Dataflow Architecture Programming Language: Results

+As mentioned in \Cref{sec:language}, meta-programming significantly simplifies writing tree reductions, producing higher lines of code reductions (12.76$\times$) over other more complex schemes.
+Complex communication rules that generate specialization, such as Two-Phase GEMV, tend to generate more layout code (where 419,994 lines reside in the layout file).

-These results validate SPADA's dual role.
+These results validate SpaDA's dual role.
 As a programming language, it significantly reduces hand-written code while maintaining explicit control over performance-critical decisions.
-As a compiler IR, it enables tractable DSL lowering by separating domain semantics (\Cref{sec:dsl-frontend}) from architecture details (\Cref{sec:compiler}), providing the abstraction boundary necessary for productive high-level programming of SDAs.
+As a compiler IR, it enables tractable DSL lowering by separating domain semantics (\Cref{sec:dsl-frontend}) from architecture details (\Cref{sec:compiler}).
+In summary, SpaDA provides an effective abstraction boundary for productive SDA programming.